alicealbu8/alicealbu8/README.md

 </div>

 ### :woman_technologist: About Me :
-I am a Computer Science and Mathematics student at Babeș-Bolyai University 📫 How to reach me: aa7554651@gmail.com
+-I am a Computer Science and Mathematics student at Babeș-Bolyai University -📫 How to reach me: aa7554651@gmail.com

 <!--
 **alicealbu8/alicealbu8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.